Home

 • Will you be able to choose the color of your table cloths and napkins?
 Ask to see their samples.

-• There are many options to consider when choosing a reception hall.
-As you go to the different reception halls and interview the directors take comprehensive notes and don’t be afraid to ask questions.
+• There are many options to consider when choosing your venue.
+As you go to the different reception halls and interview the directors, take comprehensive notes and don’t be afraid to ask questions.

 Please click on my other links to garner more information.